datacarpentry/image-processing/_episodes/07-thresholding.md

 > histogram of the **more-junk.jpg** image, which you will find in the
 > **Desktop/workshops/image-processing/07-thresholding** directory.
 Via the
 > histogram, what do you
-> think would be a good value for the threshold value, T?
+> think would be a good value for the threshold value, `t`?
 >
 > > ## Solution
 > >